Find the Best Tankless Water Heater Installation Contractors Near You

 What are the maintenance requirements for a tankless water heater?

-Although tankless water heaters require less maintenance than traditional tank water heaters, regular maintenance is still important for efficiency and longevity .
+While maintenance is less frequent than for standard water heaters, it is still important.
 To maximize their lifespan, tankless systems need regular maintenance, which includes:

 • Checking the water filter (if applicable): Some tankless water heaters have a filter that needs to be cleaned or replaced periodically.